fgaz/fgaz.github.io/content/posts/2019-11-14-cabal-multiple-libraries.md

 ```

 {% note(title="remember to signal breaking changes") %}
-  `cabal-install`'s solver is aware of public libraries, and `Setup.hs` will
+  While `cabal-install`'s solver is aware of public libraries, and `Setup.hs`
-  give proper errors when trying to depend on a private library, it's still
+  will give proper errors when trying to depend on a private library, it's still
   a good idea to perform a
   [**major version bump**](https://pvp.haskell.org/)
   when changing the visibility